wajdiail/Traffic-Sign-Classifier/untitled.md

 ##### Normalization:

-This is common used to most machine learning problem.
-It is to have zero mean and standard deviation which helps to penelize the losses more and reward the correct predictions less.
+This is commonly used in most of the machine learning problem.
+It is to have zero mean and standard deviation which helps to penalize the losses more and reward the correct predictions less.

 ##### Min Max scaling:

-This technique scaled the feature values between -1 to 1.
+This technique scales the feature values between 0 and 1.
 This also a requirement for adaptvie historgram equaliztion used as the last step of preprocessing pipeline.

 ##### Adaptive Histogram Equalization: